 Quality policy of the Manchester Medical Microbiology Partnership

 The Manchester Medical Microbiology Partnership (MMMP) is collaboration between Manchester University NHS Foundation Trust (MFT) and Public Health England (PHE).
 MMMP provides Clinical Diagnostic Microbiology and Virology services, including Molecular Diagnostics, and is committed to providing a high quality clinical, analytical and advisory service.
 Specialist services on site include the PHE Meningococcal Reference Unit and the PHE Vaccine Evaluation Unit.
 A full list can be found at UKAS Schedule of Accreditation in the MMMP User Manual.

 MMMP aims to take into account the needs and requirements of its users and other stakeholders and to operate in a safe manner for staff, visitors and patients.
 In order to ensure these aims are met the MMMP will:

 - operate a quality management system designed to integrate the function of the organisation and its processes, procedures, resources and safety

-- provide a framework for establishing and reviewing measurable quality objectives and plans in order to implement this quality policy in line with the objectives of the Manchester University Hospitals NHS Foundation Trust (MFT) and Public Health England (PHE).
+- provide a framework for establishing and reviewing measurable quality objectives and plans in order to implement this quality policy in line with the objectives of the Manchester University NHS Foundation Trust (MFT) and Public Health England (PHE).

 - consult with users on a regular basis to ensure their needs and requirements are met